Learn more about Washington's relationship with Native Americans.

 Joseph Brant or Thayendanegea (1743–1807) was a Mohawk warrior, tribal leader, and diplomat most notable for his alliance with the British during the American Revolution.
-Convinced of the strategic importance of the West, General George Washington expressed concern over the ability of his Continental forces to defend the New York frontier against joint Native and Loyalist raids led by Brant.
-As president, Washington recognized Brant’s influence in the Six Nations Confederacy and sought to include him in post-revolutionary negotiations between the United States and Brant’s fellow Iroquois leaders.
+Convinced of the strategic importance of the West, General George Washington expressed concern over the ability of his Continental forces to defend the northern New York borderlands against joint Native and Loyalist raids led by Brant.
+As president, Washington recognized Brant’s influence in the Six Nations Confederacy and sought to include him in post-revolutionary negotiations between the United States and Brant’s fellow Haudenosaunee (Iroquois) leaders.

 Brant eventually rejected the revolutionary tendencies of dissenting Christians in favor of the loyalty of Anglican Christianity.
 He saw the Crown’s presence as the principal safeguard against colonial incursions into Native American land.
 While still in his teens, Brant led war parties against French troops in Canada during the Seven Years’ War.

 Following the 1783 Treaty of Paris, Brant became disenchanted with British responses to Iroquois concerns and began to explore opportunities to negotiate peace treaties with the United States directly.
 Even so, Brant was able to arrange a royal land grant for Six Nations Indians along the Grand River in Upper Canada (modern Ontario) in 1784.